使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 You are cautioned not to place undue reliance on these forward-looking statements, which are made as of today, March 6, 2025.

 MindMed disclaims any obligation to update such statements even if management use change except as required by law.
+With that, let me turn the call over to Rob.

 Robert Barrow - Chief Executive Officer, Director